dab/ws-chat/README.md

 npm run dev  # Runs on http://localhost:5173
 ```

-## Known Issues and Edge Cases Not Handled Yet
+## Known Issues and Edge Cases Not Handled Yet.
+Plan for future iterations.

 1. **Connection Management**
    - No automatic reconnection on connection loss